constellation-daq/Constellation/docs/application_development/functionality/metrics.md

 :::{tab-item} Python
 :sync: python

-To send metrics (e.g. readings from a sensor), there are two approaches: one is via a function decorator and the other is via a scheduling method.
+There are two approaches to send metrics (e.g. readings from a temperature sensor): one is via a function decorator and the other is via a scheduling method.

-The scheduling method,`schedule_metric`, makes it easy to create Metrics programmatically at run time.
-This can be particularly useful in cases where you only know e.g. the number of available channels after connecting to your hardware device.
+The scheduling method,`schedule_metric`, makes it easy to create metrics programmatically at run time.
+This can be particularly useful in cases where e.g. the number of available channels is only known after connecting to the instrument hardware.
 The method takes a metric name, the unit, a polling interval, a metric type and a callable function as arguments.
-The name of the metric will always be converted to full caps.
+The name of the metric will always be converted to upper-case.

 * Metric type: can be `LAST_VALUE`, `ACCUMULATE`, `AVERAGE`, or `RATE`.
 * Polling interval: a float value in seconds, indicating how often the metric is transmitted.